EOE0102/HOI4-mod-tools/README.md

 into your created mod folder.

-Run you game with your mod again, and you can find the changes.
+Run you game with your mod again, and you can see the changes.

-# 2. Debug MAP and relative files.
+# 2. Debug MAP(provinces.bmp) and relative files.

-if you have set the debug mode, run HOI4 with only your test mod, choose any country you want to test, then that beaver in lower right shows the error penal.
+if you have set the debug mode, run HOI4 only with your test mod, choose any country you want to play, then that beaver in lower right shows the error penal.

 This log file is also saved under
 * X:/[YOUR NAME]/Documents/Paradox Interative/Hearts of Iron IV/logs/error.log.

 Remember this, you will check it frequently.

+## 2.1 debug One-pixel province problem.
 </p>
 Let's look into this log file. <br>
-one of typical error infos is:
+one of typical error infos is like:

 >[12:00:56][pdxmapborders.cpp:189]: One-pixel province color found at 1757, 2289.

 One-pixel province, usually they are not harmful, but annoying.
 The original modder generates the map from GIS system, we will debug this.

-## 2.1 debug One-pixel province problem.
 One-pixel province, that mean there is a pixel surrounding by 8(or 5) other pixels, which have different colors.
 I don't want to check every situation, but choose to remove this one pixel, and paint it with random nearby color.

 - TOOLS: remove_one_pixel_province.py